-FIG. 2.
-Equivalent unit weights $w_i$ for one of the CBS/New York Times surveys, based on a series of models fit first using classical regression and then using Bayesian hierarchical regression.
-The models are nested, controlling for (1) male/female, (2) also black/white, (3) also male/female × black/white, (4) also four age categories, (5) also four education categories, (6) also age × education and (7) also state indicators.
+Figure 2: Implicit weights w_i for one of the CBS/New York Times surveys, based on a series of models fit first using classical regression and then using Bayesian hierarchical regression.
+The models are nested, controlling for (1) male/female, (2) also black/white, (3) also male/female × black/white, (4) also four age categories, (5) also four education categories, (6) also age × education, (7) also state indicators.
 Each model includes more factors and thus has more possible weights, which are renormalized to average to 1 for each model.
-For the Bayes models, the indicators for age, education, age × education and state are given independent batches of varying coefficients.
+For the Bayes models, the indicators for age, education, age × education, and state are given independent batches of varying coefficients.
 For the classical weights, model (7) is not included because of collinearity.